PritiSheoran/fbrcrtiadvncddepth/Cloud-slice/Labguides/Usecase 02/Lab02.md

 **Objectives**

-- **Connect Real-Time Data Sources**:  Integrate streaming data from sensors, IoT devices, or operational systems into Fabric RTI using Eventstream.
+- Integrate streaming data from sensors, IoT devices, or operational systems into Fabric RTI using Eventstream.

-- **Design and Configure Dashboards**: Build dynamic dashboards in Power BI or Fabric that display live metrics, alerts, and KPIs with minimal latency.
+- Build dynamic dashboards in Power BI or Fabric that display live metrics, alerts, and KPIs with minimal latency.

-- **Implement Real-Time Analytics**: Use KQL queries and transformations to process incoming data streams and derive meaningful insights.
+- Use KQL queries and transformations to process incoming data streams and derive meaningful insights.

-- **Enable Alerts and Monitoring**: Configure real-time alerts for anomalies or threshold breaches to support proactive decision-making.
+- Configure real-time alerts for anomalies or threshold breaches to support proactive decision-making.

-- **Validate Dashboard Performance**: Test the dashboard under simulated real-time conditions to ensure responsiveness and accuracy.
+- Test the dashboard under simulated real-time conditions to ensure responsiveness and accuracy.

 # Exercise 1: Prepare and Transform Real-Time Operational Data